roc-ket-cod-er/CWatch/journal.md

 Just so you know, I did a whole lot of datasheet searching and stuff, but I don't have time to explay right now :(

 ### HOURS: 6/21

+## DAY 5: 7/20: Wiring, and batteries.
+Again.

+So, remember when I fell down that battery finding rabbit hole?
+Well, that happened to me again.
+Let me explain.

+So I was going around, thinking that more battery capacity would equal better, and I thought, ooh wouldn't it be nice to find a better, bigger, coin cell?

+So I went to my (not so) trusty partner, ChatGPT, and well, got absolutly nothing useful out of it.
+Of the not-hallucinated coin-cells it told me, way to many of them weren't availible.
+Questioning myself, I checked if my original battery was availible anywhere near me, so then I really panicked.

+Panick Panick Panick

+Ok.
+Once I had calmed down, I then went looking for new batteries.
+I tried AAAA batteries, but there weren't any holders on LCSC.
+I tried AAA batteries, but they were too fat.
+Finally, I looked at LiPo.
+The very same ones that I tried before.
+But this time, I reallized something; the battery I chose, I could build my PCB around.
+As long as the battery was within size, I could work with basically any battery.

+So, that's where it leaves me.
+Right now, I am working on finishing up the PCB: I have added the battery terminal, and just am about to work on some power saving circuitry...

+### HOURS 3/24.